ZealanL/RLGym-PPO-Guide/making_a_good_bot.md

 - Decrease concede penalty to ~20% lower than goal reward

 This combination seems to work pretty well, but what exactly is needed depends a lot on how your bot plays.

+## GAE Gamma

+Gamma is a parameter found in the learner settings, called `gae_gamma`.
+This is a parameter of the General Advantage Estimator (GAE).

+Gamma is responsible for making the bot seek future rewards, instead of just current ones.
+The gamma value ranges from 0-1, where 0 gamma ignores future rewards, and 1 gamma makes future rewards just as strong as current ones.
+Gamma acts on future rewards every step, so tick skip is very relevant when choosing a good gamma.

+The default is `0.99`, which is actually sort of low for gamma, as future rewards will lose half of their value in under 5 seconds (assuming you are on 8 tick skip).
+Low gamma is fine for early/middle stages, but I recommend increasing it once your bot is in the later stages.

+I have made an interactable graph where you can visualize and play around with gamma [here](https://www.desmos.com/calculator/oxplhwmy89).
+The vertical line is the half-life, which is how long until a future reward loses half its value.
+Once your bot is in later stages, I recommend using a gamma that has a half-life of around 15 seconds.
+This means a goal reward in 15 seconds is half as valuable to the bot as a goal right now.

+Note that too-high gamma will make it more difficult for your bot to identify and learn rewards.
+Higher gamma also makes the critic's job much harder, and tends to slow training in general.

 ## Training momentum
 There seems to exist a sort of "momentum" for learning.
 If you train from the beginning with the same rewards (after the early stages), the bot will maintain momentum in its overall progress.